Nat Hentoff: Career

 Hentoff began his career in broadcast journalism while hosting a weekly jazz program on Boston radio station WMEX.
 In the 1940s, he hosted two radio shows on WMEX: JazzAlbum and From Bach to Bartók.
 In the early 1950s he continued to present a jazz program on WMEX, and as a Staff Announcer for WMEX, he regularly hosted remote broadcasts from the Savoy, and Storyville, two Boston clubs run by George Wein, and during that period was an announcer on the program Evolution of Jazz on WGBH-FM.
 In 2013, the Evolution of Jazz series was contributed to the American Archive of Public Broadcasting by the University of Maryland's National Public Broadcasting Archives as part of the National Association of Educational Broadcasters (NAEB) collection.

 By the late 1950s, he was co-hosting the program The Scope of Jazz on WBAI-FM in New York City.
 He went on to write many books on jazz and politics.

 In 1952, Hentoff joined Down Beat magazine as a columnist.
-The following year, he moved to New York to become the city's editor of the magazine.
+The following year, he moved to New York to become the Chicago-based magazine's New York editor.
 He was fired in 1957, he alleged, because he attempted to hire an African-American writer.

 Hentoff co-wrote Hear Me Talkin' to Ya: The Story of Jazz by the Men Who Made It (1955) with Nat Shapiro.
 The book includes interviews with jazz musicians such as Dizzy Gillespie and Duke Ellington.
 Hentoff co-founded The Jazz Review in 1958, a magazine that he co-edited with Martin Williams until 1961.
 In 1960 he served as artists and repertoire (A&R) director for the short-lived jazz label Candid Records, which released albums by Charles Mingus, Cecil Taylor, and Max Roach.